 As someone who repects the audience’s time and has hosted events, I enjoyed the brooms approach and applauded the Emcees for using such a clever technique to stop those who were overtime.
 The brooms reminded me of a great method that I saw last year at the Applied Improvisation Network World Conference in Paris.
 The two Emcees used hugs instead of brooms to “attack” tardy speakers.
 Their attack was played with humor as the two ladies approached the speaker slowly from the wings with outstretched arms and the audience laughed as they eventually encircled their prey with a generous hug.
 The speaker was stopped effectively and guided off the stage with a warm hug.

 In spite of the efforts of the Emcees to control time, the two-day #elevate2019 event got behind schedule.
 As a result, the afternoon break was cut from the program of the second day.
-Of course, with so much quality on the program, the Emcees did not wish to cut anyone’s time on stage.
+Of course, the Emcees did not wish to cut anyone’s time on stage.
 Unfortunately, I did not hear them explain the afternoon break had been cut.
-I wanted to get some water and fresh air and so snuck out during a speech thinking there would be a break at the planned time and I wouldn’t miss much.
+I wanted to get some water and fresh air and so snuck out during a speech thinking there would be a break at the planned time.
 As nobody came out of the conference room, I went back to my seat and saw that Fredrik Haran was on stage and already into his presentation.